 S’mores are the ultimate dessert in my opinion.
 There is so much you can do with them, and they are good any time of the year.

-I chose to send you to this post because the author does an excellent job of saying “Hey, here's a great recipe but I tweaked it a little.”
-It's important to share ideas and improve on them.
-In my opinion, that's what this is all about.
+I chose to send you to this post because the author does an excellent job of saying “Hey, here’s a great recipe but I tweaked it a little.”
+It’s important to share ideas and improve on them.
+In my opinion, that’s what dessert recipes are all about.

 Find the details over at Coffee, Love, Travel.